Blog

 Schedule utilization75%90%

-Financial impact: A 13-point reduction in no-show rate across 60 appointments per day means approximately 8 additional completed visits daily.
-At an average reimbursement of $150 per visit, that is $1,200 per day or roughly $300,000 per year in recovered revenue.
-Add the staff time savings and improved patient retention, and the total annual impact exceeds $400,000 for most practices.
+A 13-point drop in no-show rate across 60 daily appointments means roughly 8 additional completed visits per day.
+At $150 average reimbursement, that is $300,000 per year in recovered revenue before counting staff savings and improved retention.

-Need a custom AI agent for your business?
-Talk to LowCode Agency.
-Explore our Healthcare Software Development and HIPAA-Compliant App Development services to get started.
+Explore our Healthcare Software Development and HIPAA-Compliant App Development services, or talk to our team to get started.

 .